thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-ORACLE.md

 1. The processor will receive the ID of the allow-oracle rule set in the application handler.
 2. The processor will receive the address that is to be checked in the oracle.
-3. The processor will will determine the type of oracle based on the rule id.
+3. The processor will determine the type of oracle based on the rule id.
-4. The processor will then call the oracle address to check if the receiver address is an alloweded address.
-If address is not on the allowed list the transaction will revert.
+4. The processor will then call the oracle address to check if the receiver address is an allowed address.
+If the address is not on the allowed list the transaction will revert.

 ###### *see [ERC20RuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkOraclePasses*